okatsn/MyPlayground/README.md

         - git-graph and other vscode addons are not installed properly after building
         - there is uncommitted changes in the git-graph interface, but I see nothing after clicking in.

+- This branch initiated as master, and files from julia_pkg_unbroken are manually copied here, because when I merge this branch into `new_julia_pkg`, nothing different shows (however, there are indeed files not in `new_julia_pkg`)